zudochkin/awesome-newsletters/README.md

 - [Crypto-Gram](https://www.schneier.com/crypto-gram/).
 A security-focused monthly newsletter curated by Bruce Schneier, one of the most famous security experts in the world.
 - [this week in security](https://twitter.us18.list-manage.com/subscribe?u=e1ad6038c994abec17dafb116&id=a2457dc8ad). a weekly tl;dr cybersecurity newsletter including news, the happy corner, your weekly cyber-cat, and more.
 It's sent every Sunday.
-- [InfoSecSherpa](https://nuzzel.com/InfoSecSherpa).
-A daily summary of 10 Information Security news items that aren't necessarily getting a lot of attention.
 - [tl;dr sec](https://tldrsec.com/).
 A weekly distillation of the best security tools, blog posts, and conference talks, covering AppSec, cloud and container security, DevSecOps, and more.
 - [Advisory Week](https://advisoryweek.com/).
 A weekly email with a roundup of Security Advisories published by the major software vendors.
 - [Shift Security Left](https://shift-security-left.curated.co/).
 A free biweekly newsletter for security-aware developers covering application security, secure architecture, DevSecOps, cryptography, incidents, etc. that can be useful for builders and (to a lesser extent) for breakers.
-Get a deeper understanding of causes for security vulnerabilities, designing defences, inventing and implementing security controls—with Felix, an imaginary mascot and a security engineer at [@cossacklabs](https://twitter.com/cossacklabs).
+Get a deeper understanding of causes for security vulnerabilities, designing defences, inventing and implementing security controls—with Felix, an imaginary mascot and a security engineer at @cossacklabs.
 - [RTC Security Newsletter](https://www.rtcsec.com/newsletter/).
 A monthly newsletter of real-time communication security news, research, and occasional updates by Enable Security.

 ## Entrepreneurship